ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

 The final project for the course consists of picking a neurobiological system and building a model for it.
 There is a list of possible projects [here](/research/syde-750/syde-556-possible-projects.html), but is not intended to be comprehensive, so feel free to come up with your own ideas.
 Please have your projects approved by me by the beginning of Feb.
+You will need to present your project idea in a couple of overhead slides to the class at the end of March.
+These presentations are pass/fail.
+If you do not present you will lose 10 marks off your project report.

 ### Project Format